precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 summary: "With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling."
 ---

-{% experimental %}
-These API functions are work in progress, experimental, and are not yet released.
-The API might change during the ongoing development process.
-Use with care.
-{% endexperimental %}

 preCICE allows the participants to use subcycling – meaning: to work with individual time step sizes smaller than the time window size.
 Note that participants always have to synchronize at the end of each *time window*.
 If you are not sure about the difference between a time window and a time step or you want to know how subcycling works in detail, see ["Step 5 - Non-matching time step sizes" of the step-by-step guide](couple-your-code-time-step-sizes.html).
 In the following section, we take a closer look at the exchange of coupling data when subcycling and advanced techniques for interpolation of coupling data inside of a time window.

 ## Exchange of coupling data with subcycling